Whether you are sticking to a diet or trying to watch your carbohydrate intake, it is helpful to know which beer has the least amount of carbs.

 Due to the efficiency of beer yeast, most regular beer has zero or next-to-zero grams of sugar after fermentation.

-Compared to other alcoholic drinks, beer typically contains the least amount of sugar.
+Compared to other drinks, beer typically contains the least amount of sugar.

-On the other hand, non-alcoholic beers often have more sugar in them than regular beer because sugar is usually added to make the non-alcoholic beer taste better after dealcoholization.
+On the other hand, non-alcoholic beers often have more sugar in them than regular beer because sugar is usually added to make the NA beer taste better after dealcoholization.

-Coors Non-Alcoholic Lager has 8 grams of sugar in it, for instance, while Coors Light has 1 gram.
+Coors alcohol-free Lager has 8 grams of sugar in it, for instance, while Coors Light has 1 gram.

 Which beers have the least amount of carbs in them?